 - Feasibility studies

 - Investment sales

 How Are Commercial Real Estate Agents Paid?

 As is the case with most careers in real estate, commercial real estate agents are paid on commission.
 It’s important to note that there are two sides to working for a commercial real estate commission.
 If you don’t make a deal, you don’t get paid.
 On the other hand, there is unlimited earning potential.
-In fact, the commercial real estate agent salary is the main reason people want to get into this field.
+In fact, the commercial real estate agent salary is the main reason it's one of the more popular real estate jobs.

 Understanding Commercial Real Estate Commission

 Trying to comprehend real estate commission can be a dizzying undertaking, but we can walk you through it!
 Due to antitrust laws, there’s no set commission percentage that is required to be paid by law.
-But most commercial real estate commission is anywhere from 4-8% of the sale price.
-Commission depends on the rate negotiated by the parties involved in the listing agreement, though the commission may be a flat fee in rare occasions.
+But most commercial real estate sales result in a commission that is anywhere from 4-8% of the sale price.
+The commission depends on the rate negotiated by the parties involved in the listing agreement, though the commission may be a flat fee on rare occasions.
 The percentage of the commission is generally set by square footage and the price per square foot.
-This methodology is one of the reasons why commercial real estate salary is so high.
+This methodology is one of the reasons why the salary range is so high.
 The bigger the land or property, the higher the commercial real estate commission.

 What About Lease Transactions?

 Another factor that plays a huge role in commercial real estate agent salary is the commission of a lease transaction.
 Lease transactions require the commission to be paid on the total value of a lease.
 For example, if a five-year lease has a monthly rent payment of $3,000, the lease value would be the total rent payments made over the five years ($3,000 X 60 months = $180,000).
 The commission would then be paid on the $180,000, and commissions are typically due once the lease is signed and the first bills (first month’s rent and security deposit) have been paid.